 How the engine cooling system works:

-In details, we will study, what is an Engine Cooling System? and How it works? and Application, Advantages, and Dis-advantages.
+In detail, we will study, what is an Engine Cooling System? and How it works? and Application, Advantages, and Dis-advantages.
 Let’s begin:

 Engine Cooling System:

 Basically, this System, in a vehicle, is used to keep the engine cool and also keep engine temperature warm enough to ensure efficient, clean operation.

 Because of this System, In a vehicle, less wear and tear take place (When engine’s temperature is high wear and tear occurs and when engine temperature low, very less wear and tear occurs).

 The Main Components of an Engine Cooling System of any Vehicles can be described as

 When the piston moves up and down in the engine cylinder due to the pressure created by the gases formed as a result of burning air-fuel mixture.

 And having water vents along the length of the engine cylinder in the engine block,

 and these vents circulate through the engine head and remove the heat, with flowing water from the engines.

 The water pump inlet and outlet are connected to the engine with the help of rubber hoses.